bahlolab/PLASTER/README.md

   ```
   nextflow run bahlolab/PLASTER -profile preproc,test,singularity
   ```
   This command will download the pipeline from GitHub and run the pre-processing stage on a minimal test dataset using singularity to run the software container.
 Replace "singularity" with "docker" to use docker instead.
+Note that nextflow pipelines are run in the current working directory, so make sure your terminal is in the appropriate directory first.
 * **Running your own dataset**
   ```
   nextflow run bahlolab/PLASTER -profile preproc,singularity -c <my_dataset.config>